 Crucially, this means people make a fast decision about whether a webpage has the information they want.
 This happens in just a few seconds.

-The Norman Niselsen group also did a test around the effect of words and writing on the usability of text online.
+The Nielsen Norman group also did a test around the effect of words and writing on the usability of text online.
 They did a series of experiments where they had a long piece of text and they tried to make it more concise, more ‘scannable’ and with more bullet points.
 They also removed marketing hype words.

 As a result, the copy was objectively twice as usable, memorable, impactful and credible as the original text.
 Studies like these inform the best-practices for writing for the web.